Loading...

 c.
 Reject: Messages should be rejected.

-Tip: For optimal results, implement DMARC policies in stages.
-Start with a "None" setting, progress to "Quarantine," and ultimately adopt the "Reject" setting.
-At each stage, monitor DMARC reports to confirm that messages are properly signed and devoid of spoofing.
+Tip: Set up your DMARC policies gradually to get the best results.
+Start with a "None" setting.
+Then move to "Quarantine" and finally use the "Reject" setting.
+At each step, check your DMARC reports to ensure that your messages are signed correctly and not being spoofed.

 • Setting Up DMARC Report Delivery: In the Send Reports to field, input the email address where you would like to receive DMARC reports.
 Ensure this email is associated with the domain you are overseeing.

-Reminder: To set up your DMARC policy, you'll need to provide an email address.
-This email address will be used to receive reports on authenticated and flagged messages, along with why.
-It's important to note that the email address must belong to the same domain as the DKIM domain.
-If it doesn't, you'll need to create a DNS report record to enable it to receive reports from a different domain.
+Reminder: To set up your DMARC policy, you must provide an email address to receive reports on email authentication and issues.
+This email must be from the same domain as your DKIM domain.
+If not, you must create a DNS record to receive reports from a different domain.

 If you need further assistance, feel free to contact us via Chat or Phone: